Are you in the process of filing a personal injury lawsuit in Nebraska?

 All personal injuries caused by somebody else are eligible for pre-settlement funding.
 If your accident took place in Nebraska, and you sustained injuries, you should automatically qualify for a funding application.

 Whilst they are called lawsuit loans, the funds we provide are an advance of the eventual settlement.
-As such, they considered to be non-recourse, so you have no obligation to pay back the money should you lose your case.
+As such, they are considered to be non-recourse, so you have no obligation to pay back the money should you lose your case.
 We will only collect if you win or receive a settlement.

 There are no restrictions on how you spend the funds we provide.
 Plaintiffs in Nebraska typically use the money to pay off debts, cover rent or mortgage costs, afford medical bills, or for day-to-day living expenses like food.